Provable Differentially Private Computation of the Cross-Attention Mechanism: Key Data Structure: DPTree

-\begin{remark} In Theorem~\ref{thm:softmax:informal}, the parameter $\epsilon_s$ is the accuracy parameter for polynomial kernel approximation described in Section~\ref{sec:tech_overview:softmax}.
+In Theorem~\ref{thm:softmax:informal}, the parameter $\epsilon_s$ is the accuracy parameter for polynomial kernel approximation described in Section~\ref{sec:softmax}.
 Besides, note that the error bound in Theorem~\ref{thm:softmax:informal} does not depend on $\delta$ but depends on $\delta'$.
-The role of $\delta$ is to control a hidden constant term in the big $O$ notation, i.e., increasing $\delta$ can reduce the error by a small constant (Fact~\ref{fac:tlap_var}).
+The role of $\delta$ is to control a hidden constant term in the big $O$ notation, i.e., increasing $\delta$ reduces the error by a small constant (Fact~\ref{fac:tlap_var}).
 In practice, we set $\delta$ as a small positive constant close to $0$.
-Please refer to the Lemma~\ref{lem:query_error} for more details. \end{remark}
+Please refer to the Lemma~\ref{lem:query_error} for more details.